Paul Jerrard: Coaching career

 Jerrard began his coaching career with the Lowell Lock Monsters of the AHL in 1998.
 After coaching one season, he joined the staff of his alma mater, the Lake Superior State University hockey team.
 He spent four seasons with the Lakers before joining the Colorado Avalanche as an assistant coach.
 He left the next year for the Hershey Bears, where he stayed for 2 years before returning to the former Minnesota North Stars organization.

 Jerrard remained with the Iowa Stars as an assistant coach before leaving in 2008.
 He rejoined the Dallas Stars organization in 2009 for the newly created Texas Stars, where he coached under Glen Gulutzan.
 When Gulutzan was promoted to become the coach of the Dallas Stars, he brought Jerrard with him.
 On May 14, 2013, Gulutzan and Jerrard were fired.

 On August 12, 2013, Jerrard was hired by the Vancouver Canucks to be assistant coach of their AHL affiliate, the Utica Comets.

 On July 6, 2016, Jerrard was hired by the Calgary Flames as an assistant coach, who focused on developing Calgary's defence corps and improving their penalty kill.
-He was fired on April 17, 2018 along with assistant coach Dave Cameron and head coach Glen Gulutzan.
+He was fired on April 17, 2018, along with assistant coach Dave Cameron and head coach Glen Gulutzan.

 Jerrard then took an assistant coach job with the Omaha Mavericks of the National Collegiate Hockey Conference (NCHC) on May 25, 2018.

 Personal life and death

-Jerrard died from cancer on February 15, 2023 at a hospital in Omaha, Nebraska at the age of 57.
+Jerrard was biracial, with a white Canadian father and Jamaican mother.
+He died from cancer on February 15, 2023, at a hospital in Omaha, Nebraska, at the age of 57.
 Jerrard was survived by his wife and two daughters.